sidahuja1/MICB475_24W1_Team_2/README.md

 **Oct 15 Agenda**
 1. Updates on data-wrangling
+2. Discuss Halfvarson (short vs long time points, how we want to subset)
-2. Proposal discussion - how to split tasks
+3. Proposal discussion - how to split tasks